AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/fluidic-player.md

 After exiting from the course, you can revisit the course by clicking the **Revisit** / **Continue** button on the course description page.

 The fluidic player can also be embedded in an external website or application using the Learning Manager API.

+The mobile fluidic player has the following functions:

+* Touching or tapping the screen should not pause the player.
+Instead, it should bring up the player navigation bar.
+* If the navigation bar is not interacted with, it will disappear after 3 seconds.
+* The navigation bar will stay active until the navigation menu items (TOC, Notes, Settings) are closed.